edgecollective/edge-blog/index.md

 # <a name="podcast"></a>Podcast

+To subscribe, copy the following feed link into your favorite podcast app: ```https://edgecollective.io/podcast/feed.xml```

-If you'd like to help support our podcast, you can now do so via [Patreon](https://www.patreon.com/edgecollective).
+And if you'd like to help support our podcast, you can now do so via [Patreon](https://www.patreon.com/edgecollective).
 Thanks!

 <div class="posts-area">
 {% for podcast in collections.podcasts reversed %}